An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Computational Experience

 \section{Computational Experience}

-The computational experience exploits both the training and the testing phase, where in the former, we give insights on the computational burden required for training, whereas in the latter, we evaluate our algorithm against the commercial solver CPLEX v12.10, \cite{cplex}.
-The procedure uses PyTorch v1.8, \cite{pytorch}, working on a Windows server with an Intel(R) Core(TM) i7-8565U CPU and a single Nvidia GeForce MX150 GPU.
-In the following, we will use the notation (Jobs$\times$Machines) to specify the dimension of the JSSPs used.
+The computational experience exploits both the training and the testing phase.
+In the former, we give insights on the computational burden required for training, whereas in the latter, we evaluate our algorithm against: \begin{itemize} \item a branch-and-cut algorithm implemented in the commercial optimization solver CPLEX v12.10, \cite{cplex}, Section \ref{sec:cplex}, \item an adaptive scheduling algorithm based on the mixed disjunctive graph model, proposed in \cite{Sotskov2013Adaptive} and \cite{Sotskov1996Adaptive}, Section \ref{sec:adaptive}, \item 17 well-known scheduling heuristics, where at each step an operation is scheduled according to a priority dispatching rule (PDR), \cite{Panwalkar1977ASurvey}, Section \ref{sec:priority_rules}, \item { the Deep Reinforcement learning approach based on Graph Neural Networks proposed in \cite{zhang2020learning}, Section \ref{sec:zhang}.} \end{itemize} Our algorithm uses PyTorch v1.8, \cite{pytorch}, working on a Windows server with a11th Gen Intel(R) Core(TM) i7-11800H CPU and a single NVIDIA GeForce RTX 3060 GPU.
+In the following, we will use the notation $Jobs \times Machines$ to specify the dimension of the JSSPs used.